SharmileeD/database_systems_implementation/README.md

 The job of the DBFile class within the database system is simply to store and retrieve records from the disk.
 Now with a possibility for heap type and Sorted type both

+Project 3
+To implement the following relational operations SelectPipe, SelectFile, Project, Join, DuplicateRemoval, Sum, GroupBy, and WriteOut We build on top of previous three projects here making extensive use of BigQ and DBFile

+Please note that for test Q6 the schema used to create the order maker for the groupby is the complete join schema essentially making every record distinct with no specific grouping attribute thus making grouping redundant and returning all rows
+We have tested it with a specific grouping attribute(s_nationkey) and function performing the following operation-> (s_acctbal + (s_acctbal * 1.05))
+Have included the screenshot for the same with the project.
+The result in the screenshot returns 25 results since it groups on s_nationkey(with 25 unique values).